cepek/dotfiles-etc/README.md

 # dotfiles-etc

-Some dotfiles and similar files that I want to keep track of.
+Some dotfiles and similar files that I want to keep the track of.